 Douglas J. Wiebe, PhD

-His work has been funded by the National Institute on Alcohol Abuse and Alcoholism, the National Institute of Environmental Health Sciences, the Agency for Healthcare Research and Quality and the National Institute of Justice, and by an Independent Scientist Award from the National Institutes of Health (NIH).
+His work has been funded by the National Institute on Alcohol Abuse and Alcoholism, the National Institute of Environmental Health Sciences, the Agency for Healthcare Research and Quality, and the National Institute of Justice, and by an Independent Scientist Award from the National Institutes of Health (NIH).
 He directs a training program funded by the Fogarty International Center at the NIH, to build capacity for injury and trauma epidemiology in Botswana.
+He is also the Principal Investigator (effective July 2019) of the Ivy League - Big Ten Epidemiology of Concussion Study, which recently reported findings in the American Journal of Sports Medicine and JAMA.

 Dr. Wiebe teaches courses on epidemiologic methods and on the study of geography and health.
 He has received teaching awards including the Dean’s Award for Excellence in Basic Science Teaching.